andrehe001/aad-coach/docs/prod-preparation-aslead.md

 Using the *AzureAdventureDay_AzurePreparation_Template.xlsx* from *Prerequisites* above the next step is to import Teams, Azure Subscriptions and Accounts into the deployed environment from the step before.
 This will also activate *Azure Security Center* in all subscriptions.

 Please follow the provided [Import Teams, Azure Subscriptions and Accounts instructions](/AdventureDayBackend/team-import/README.md).

+After everything has been properly prepared, post it in the *CoachesInternal* with the Environment URL.

 ### Team Invitation Messages